tdwg/bdq/tg2/_review/docs/tutorial/index.md

 It is helpful, but by no means required, to state the `hasFitnessRequirements` as a brief summary paragraph followed by a set of brief bullet points.
 The `Use Case` is describing what we are trying to accomplish at a high level, without getting too detailed.

-In each of the bullet points, the properties that are needed for fitness are explicitly stated, e.g. "is present", "is valid", "found in an authority", etc.  These properties will be the basis for defining tests that evaluate whether the data meet these fitness requirements, and being explicit here will help us describe tests that separate concerns.
+In each of the bullet points, the properties that are needed for fitness are explicitly stated, e.g. "is present", "is valid", "found in an authority", etc.  These properties will be the basis for defining Tests that evaluate whether the data meet these fitness requirements, and being explicit here will help us describe Tests that separate concerns.
 We will wish to be clear about fields that must be present for the data to have quality (i.e. "is present") and which fields are optional, but need to have certain properties if populated (e.g. "is valid if present")

 Treat this `Use Case` definition (and everything else that follows from it) as a first draft.
-We will likely need to come back and refine this `Use Case` definition as we consider the data in the wild and start defining and implementing tests.
+We will likely need to come back and refine this `Use Case` definition as we consider the data in the wild and start defining and implementing Tests.
 We may find that we need to add additional fitness requirements, or that we need to clarify the existing fitness requirements, or that we need to change the way we have stated the fitness requirements.
 That is all part of the process.
 It is critically important to be flexible and iterative in this process.

 See also:
 * [Context for Quality, Uses and Purposes](../guide/users/index.md#2-context-for-quality-uses-and-purposes-non-normative) in the User's Guide.